getporter/operator/README.md

 ```

 This mage target handles running `porter installation apply` for you and sets an annotation to force the installation to be reconciled.
-You can do this by hand by following the instructions at [Apply an Installation](#apply-an-installation).
+You can do this manually by following the instructions at [Apply an Installation](#apply-an-installation).

 For example, to apply [config/samples]/porter-hello.yaml](/config/samples]/porter-hello.yaml), run command below.
 If the installation does not already exist, it will be created